ibm-cloud-docs/virtual-servers/vsi_provision_public.md

 {: #ordering-vs-public}

 ## Before you begin
 You have two options to provision your public virtual server instances.
-The first is through the IBM® Bluemix® Catalog and the second is through the Customer Portal.
+The first is through the IBM® Bluemix® Catalog and the second is through the {{site.data.keyword.slportal}}.
 The catalog and customer portal require unique log-in IDs.
 Your catalog user name and password won’t work for logging in to the portal and vice versa.
 {:shortdesc}

 Before you begin, review the following prerequisites.

-  1. Ensure that you have either your Bluemix catalog or Customer Portal credentials set-up.
+  1. Ensure that you have either your Bluemix catalog or customer portal credentials set-up.

      **Note:** For the Bluemix catalog, you must have an upgraded account to order virtual servers.
 For more information about upgrading your account, see [Upgrading and unifying Bluemix and SoftLayer billing accounts](https://console.ng.bluemix.net/docs/admin/softlayerlink.html).